Canadian National Skating Championships: History

 The Amateur Skating Association of Canada was formed in 1887 to govern speed skating and figure skating in Canada.
 The first Canadian Championships were held in 1905 in Ottawa.
 Early editions of the championships were hosted by the Minto Skating Club, whose goal was to encourage a Canadian style of skating uniquely different than the traditional English style.
-This Canadian style was more in line with the international style, incorporating ballet and dance movements with skating, "permitting the greatest freedom on the part of the individual in respect to his movements," while the English style was much more rigid and formal, focusing on the tracing of elaborate special figures.
+This Canadian style was more in line with the international style, incorporating ballet and dance movements with ice skating, "permitting the greatest freedom on the part of the individual in respect to his movements," while the English style was much more rigid and formal, focusing on the tracing of elaborate special figures.
 The earliest championships featured single skating and pair skating (called "hand-in-hand skating").
 Ormond Haycock won the inaugural singles event, as well as the pairs event with his sister Katherine.
 No competitions were held in 1907 after the Rideau Skating Rink was destroyed by a fire.
 While separate competitions for men and women were not held until 1913, an award was presented to the "top lady skater" at each competition prior to 1913.
 A separate governing organization for figure skating in Canada was established in 1914: the Figure Skating Department of the Amateur Skating Association of Canada.
 This was the forerunner of today's Skate Canada, and as such, the 1914 Canadian Championships are regarded as the first official championships, although they existed as a continuation of these earlier championships.

 No competitions were held from 1915 through 1919 due to World War I. During World War II, no senior-level events were contested in 1943, and the women's event was the only senior-level event contested in 1944.
 Ice dance was added as a discipline in 1947, while the waltz and tenstep competitions were discontinued after 1959.
 Compulsory figures, which had been a required element of singles skating since the beginning, were retired after the 1990 championships.
 Competition in four skating was held irregularly, with the final competition taking place in 1997.
 The 2021 championships were cancelled due to the COVID-19 pandemic; and in December 2021, due to Ontario's COVID-19 public health orders, Skate Canada announced that the 2022 Canadian Championships would be held in a closed arena without spectators or on-site media.
 Prior to 2023, the Canadian Synchronized Skating Championships had been held as a separate event.
 Beginning in 2023, the junior- and senior-level synchronized skating competitions were incorporated into the Canadian Figure Skating Championships; hence the change in the event's name.

-The 2026 Canadian Championships are scheduled to be held 5–11 January in Gatineau, Quebec.